Why Are Dogs Scared of Fireworks? How to Keep Your Dog Calm During Fireworks · Kinship

 Burns

-Even if your dog isn’t stressed about the noise of fireworks, allowing them outside while you’re lighting sparklers can be dangerous.
-Dogs may not realize the danger of lit fireworks and get too close, which can result in burns to the face or even the inside of the mouth if they attempt to ingest a lit firework.
+Even if your dog is relaxed about fireworks, letting them outside while you’re lighting sparklers can be super dangerous.
+Dogs may not understand the danger of lit fireworks and get too close, which can result in burns to the face or even the inside of the mouth if they attempt to ingest a lit firework.

 “The same precautions that you would take when using fireworks around young children should also be taken with your pets,” Dr. Fadl adds.
 “That means making sure fireworks are not being set off with pets nearby and able to get near hazardous sparks, flames, or strong smoke or odors.”